richardwestenra/metafix/README.md

 Partially reverting the change from 2.0 to see if I can dial in on the problem. **I'm not even sure whether it worked or not: Facebook wasn't very clear, and then it stopped letting me scrape the page because I've been refreshing too many times. :'(**

 ### Test 2.2 ###
-Reverted to the code in Test 1.4, and made only a few of the changes in test 1.5.
+Reverted to the code in Test 1.4, and made only a couple of the changes in test 1.5.